hsf-training/hsf-training-docker/_episodes/02-pulling-images.md

 # Docker Hub

-Much like GitHub allows for web hosting and searching for code, the [Docker Hub][docker-hub] image registry allows the same for Docker images.
+Much like how GitHub allows for web hosting and searching for code, the [Docker Hub][docker-hub] image registry allows the same for Docker images.
 Hosting and building of images is [free for public repositories][docker-hub-billing] and allows for downloading images as they are needed.